 Updated NFL Mock Draft Projections for Zach Wilson

 If Zach Wilson is selected before the fifth overall pick, he will become the highest NFL Draft pick in BYU history.
-In the most recent and relevant mock drafts, Wilson was the consensus second overall pick.
+In the most recent and relevant mock drafts, Wilson dropped as low as the sixth overall pick to the San Francisco 49ers.
 Below are updated NFL Draft Projections for Zach Wilson.

 Round: 1